 When you journal consistently, you essentially are working out your writing muscles.
 Just like you might cross-train and lift weights in order to improve your performance at a different sport, strengthening your writing and your comfortability with both talking about yourself and producing quality written pieces will improve your performance at completing a solid college essay.

-Make Writing a Habit
+2. Make Writing a Habit

-When you make writing a habit, you give yourself the opportunity to try out different styles, target various audiences, work towards different goals, play around with wording choices, and so much more.
+When you make writing a habit, you give yourself the opportunity to try out a different type of writing styles, target various audiences, work towards different goals, play around with wording choices, and so much more.
 This can be extremely beneficial for tuning in your tone and further improving how comfortable you are with writing, and especially with writing about yourself.

 When you go about making writing a habit, be careful to not make it a chore, but also to hold yourself accountable to the goals you are setting.
 Burning yourself out on writing too quickly can end up making you dread your college essay even more.
 Instead, perhaps make it fun by creating a game out of it, where you write out possible prompts, audiences, and tones, and then randomly select from those lists and write a piece using that information.
 This creates a challenge and eliminates the potential for this task to become boring or repetitive.

-Decide on Details
+3. Decide on Details

 Another way to make yourself more comfortable with various ways to write about yourself is by figuring out which stories you are potentially ready to share and deciding which details you would like to include.
 If you have a general idea of what you may end up writing about, you can practice different ways to write it out or different options for wording.
 This allows you to make critical changes to various approaches you may end up taking, and essentially building your arsenal of topics you have already practiced depending on what best fits the application prompt(s).

-Practice Your Personal Statement
+4. Practice Your Personal Statement

 One last idea for improving how you write about yourself is to practice your personal statement specifically.
 While the previous tips have encouraged you to practice a few different aspects of the college essay as a whole, practicing your personal statement is essential as well.
-This statement may end up serving as the first impression the admissions staff gets of you, your personality, your passions, your goals, and your qualifications.
+This statement may end up serving as the first impression the admissions committee gets of you, your personality, your passions, your goals, and your qualifications.

 Your personal statement has the potential of setting the tone for the entirety of your college application and can set the expectations for your performance in your selected program from the very beginning.
 In order to create a successful personal statement, it must be genuine and true, reflective of who you are and what you hope to achieve, and it requires you to be comfortable enough to write about yourself effectively.
 By practicing this personal statement multiple times prior to filling out and writing college applications and essays, you are putting yourself in the best position to be fully prepared and especially equipped.